-- Toll Road Authority Service Center Houston, TX, United States
+- Harris County Toll Road Authority Wilshire Service Center Houston, TX, United States

-- GSA Office Building - Southwestern USA Albuquerque, NM, United States
+- GSA Office Building - Southwest Region Albuquerque, NM, United States

-- County District Attorney's Office Austin, TX, United States
+- Travis County District Attorney's Office Austin, TX, United States

 Improving user productivity and reducing building construction costs